Berkeley-MDes/tdf-fa24-LaurynnWright/README.md

 This week I learned about LLMs and how to use Zerowidth.
 I walked throgh the tutorial videos by TJ and recreated each project with my own details.
 The screenshots from each experiment are shown below.

+In the first experiment, I simply tested how temperature changes affect reposnses to the prompt, "What is your purpose."
+The screenshots below show the reponses with temperatures at 0, 0.5, 1, 1.5, and 2 respectively.
+As shown, each response was slightly different.

 <p align="center"><img width="60%" alt="Experiment 01 Pupose Prompt 01" src="assets/GPT Purpose Screenshot 01.png"></p>
 <p align="center"><img width="20%" alt="Experiment 01 Pupose Prompt 02" src="assets/GPT Purpose Screenshot 02 Crop.png">
 <img width="20%" alt="Experiment 01 Pupose Prompt 03" src="assets/GPT Purpose Screenshot 03 Crop.png">